 Credit is awarded for traditional course work successfully completed at institutions of higher learning as indicated by ASU and the Arizona Board of Regents.
 Whether the specific credits can be applied toward a degree depends on the requirements of the department, division, school, or college in which the student is enrolled.
-There are several qualifications:
+There are several qualifica-

-- Transfer credit is not given for courses in which the lowest passing grade ("D") or a failing grade was received. - While courses successfully completed but evaluated on nontraditional grading systems (e.g., pass/fail) are acceptable for transfer, some colleges in the university may not accept such credits to fulfill graduation requirements. - Grades and honor points earned at other colleges and universities are considered for admission but are not included in computing the student's cumulative GPA at ASU.
+- 1. Transfer credit is not given for courses in which the lowest passing grade ("D") or a failing grade was - 2.
+While some courses successfully completed but evaluated on nontraditional grading systems (e.g., pass/fail) may be acceptable for transfer, colleges in the university may not accept such credits to fulfill graduation requirements. - 3.
+Grades and honor points earned at other colleges and universities are considered for admission but are not included in computing the student's cumulative GPA at ASU.

-Certain types of credits cannot be transferred to ASU, including the following types:
+The following types of credits cannot be transferred to

-- credits awarded by postsecondary institutions in the United States that lack candidate status or accreditation by a regional accrediting association: - credits awarded by postsecondary institutions for life experience; - credits awarded by postsecondary institutions for courses taken at noncollegiate institutions (e.g., governmental agencies, corporations, industrial firms); - credits awarded by postsecondary institutions for noncredit courses, workshops, and seminars offered by other postsecondary institutions as part of continuing education programs; and - credit for active service or courses that were taken through the military.
+1. credits awarded by postsecondary institutions in the United States that lack candidate status or accreditation by a regional accrediting association;

+- 2. credits awarded by postsecondary institutions for life experience; - 3. credits awarded by postsecondary institutions for courses taken at noncollegiate institutions (e.g., governmental agencies, corporations, industrial firms); - 4. credits awarded by postsecondary institutions for noncredit courses, workshops, and seminars offered by other postsecondary institutions as part of continuing education programs; and - 5. credit for active service or courses that were taken through the military.

 Acceptable academic credits earned at other institutions that are based on a different unit of credit than the one prescribed by the Arizona Board of Regents are subject to conversion before being transferred to ASU.
-Once a transfer course equivalency is determined, it stands unless the student changes majors and the course is required by the new major.
+Once a transfer course equivalency is determined, it stands unless the student changes majors and the course is required by the new